-In group exams several students are examined at the same time, but each student is assessed individually.
+In group exams, several students are examined at the same time, but each student is assessed individually.
 At CBS, group exams are mainly practiced in connection with a written problem-oriented project produced by the group.
 The assessment is therefore based on an overall assessment of the individual student’s written (which is here part of group work) and oral performance.
 This is an especially challenging exam type both in terms of the examination and assessment.

 The challenge consists in the fact that assessors have to establish a basis for assessing the overall performance of each individual group member.
 First of all, it is not easy to make an overall assessment.
 It would be more simple if the written and oral performances were assessed separately, and if the final mark were determined according to a previously indicated weighting of the two performances.
 However, indicating a particular weighting in advance is not permitted in the context of overall assessments.
-The thought behind overall assessment is that working with the written product should preferably result in the development of competences, which the student should be able to communicate in the oral exam.
+The thought behind the overall assessment is that working with the written product should preferably result in the development of competencies, which the student should be able to communicate in the oral exam.
 This means that determining the level of the individual student’s understanding of the written work is central to the examination.
 This understanding is related to the question of why students have done what they have done as well as how – i.e., how they have carried out the work and which challenges they have faced.

 In addition to the challenge of making an overall assessment, the assessment must be made for each individual student.
 Here, the examiners inevitably face a dilemma.
-The students’ written product is procedurally based on the students collectively drawing on each other’s strengths.
-At the oral examination, however, the examiners face the task of measuring the individual student’s knowledge and competences (and lack thereof) in relation to the indicated learning objectives.
-The assessors’ dilemma consists in whether they should mainly take into consideration an alignment-perspective where the working method is fully reflected in the method of examination, or whether they should take into consideration the requirement of individual assessment which will be reflected as an opposite movement in the examination method.
+The student’s written product is procedurally based on the students collectively drawing on each other’s strengths.
+At the oral examination, however, the examiners face the task of measuring the individual student’s knowledge and competencies (and lack thereof) in relation to the indicated learning objectives.
+The assessors’ dilemma consists in whether they should mainly take into consideration an alignment perspective where the working method is fully reflected in the method of examination, or whether they should take into consideration the requirement of individual assessment which will be reflected as an opposite movement in the examination method.
 The goal is that the assessment is actually capable of balancing these perspectives.
 The more students in a group the harder and more important this balance becomes.

 When the oral performance is not as expected